satellitecomponent/Neurite/README.md

 2. Node based memory.
 3. HTML/JS and In-browser Python (pyodide) environment for directly rendering GPT's code output.
-4. Web Search (requires Google programmable search api key and search engine id) (to search without an API key, send a url within the prompt input and the webpage will display without going through Google.)
+4. Web Search (requires Google programmable search api key and search engine id)

+(to search without an API key, send a url within the prompt input or past an embed link and the webpage will display without going through Google.)

 5. Webpage and PDF text extraction. (see the localhost servers documentation for how to set up)
-6. Wikipedia Summaries (see the localhost servers documentation for how to set up)
+6. Wikipedia Summaries (see the localhost servers)
-7. Wolfram Alpha Results. (see the localhost servers documentation for how to set up)
+7. Wolfram Alpha Results. (see the localhost servers)

 All API keys can be input through the Ai tab of the menu dropdown.